tiborh/writings/snow_queen.md

 (a sketch)

-1. Family (Mother/Father/Daughter (other child/children?)) get a free
-   holiday on a tropical island.
+1. A family (Mother/Father/Daughter) get a free holiday on a tropical island.
-2. They accept an leave.
+3. They accept an leave.
 The mother likes tropical places for holiday destinations.
 The father and daughter would prefer cold destinations in the north.
 3. A tour guide shows them around on the island.
 The mother spends most